Chen delivers record short program to begin Olympic pursuit - KTVZ

 It lasted about as long as it takes to lace up skates.

 The preternaturally poised Hanyu, skating well before Chen, was seconds into his program when he set up for the first of two planned quads.
-But something was amiss the moment he took off, and Hanyu bailed out of the salchow to an audible gasp from the carefully separated crowd of a few thousand people.
+But something was amiss the moment he took off, and Hanyu bailed out of the salchow to an audible gasp from the carefully separated crowd of a few thousand people inside Capital Indoor Stadium.

 The quad salchow carries a base value of 9.70 points; Hanyu was given none of them.

-“Knowing how it feels to skate — not necessarily to your potential but not what you anticipate skating — it doesn’t feel great, especially at an Olympics,” said Chen, who can relate as well as anyone.
-“But you can never count Yuzu out.
-He’s a two-time Olympic champion, and no matter what he does in the future, he’s always going to be a figure skating icon.”

-As if to drive home Hanyu’s extraordinary misstep, though, Uno was next on the ice and performed flawlessly.
+As if to drive home his extraordinary misstep, though, Uno was next on the ice and performed flawlessly.
 He landed his opening quad flip, then made a quad toe loop-triple toe loop combination look easy.
-And by the time Uno finished his program, set to a Vivaldi concerto, he had amassed 105.90 points and taken over first place.
+By the time Uno finished his program, set to a Vivaldi concerto, he had amassed 105.90 points and taken over first place.

-“I had a chance to skate the short program for the team,” said Uno, part of the bronze-winning Japanese squad, “and I think the experience helped me on this individual skate.
-I made some errors on jumps but I performed better.”

-Kagiyama gave Japan a second medal contender heading into Thursday when he landed his opening quad salchow and a quad toe loop-triple toe loop, then skated perfectly the rest of the way to “When You’re Smiling” by Michael Buble.
+Then, Kagiyama soared right past him, putting the Japanese team in position to win two Olympic medals again.

+“There is one day left to adjust myself,” Uno said, “and I will bring the best of myself for the competition.”

 More AP Olympics: https://apnews.com/hub/winter-games and https://twitter.com/AP_Sports